 About Real Hair

-Like with synthetic locks, there are different types of human hair that are different in quality.
+Like with synthetic locks, different types of human hair are different in quality.
 Standard human strands are of medium quality and look good.
 However, factories will treat them with special chemicals to remove cuticles.
-Afterwards, workers will coat damaged with a silicone base.
+Afterward, workers will coat the damaged with a silicone base.

 The main differences between the two hair types are price and quality.
 The look and feel of the strands, as well as the ability to dye, style, blend, and change the texture is also determined by the hair type.
 So, if you are on the edge on whether you should go with synthetic or real Remy human hair extensions, then look at the characteristics of both.
 This should help you to lean towards one or another side.